reearth/docs.reearth.io/README.md

 Feel easy to contribute to this project.
 Also see [code of conduct](CODE_OF_CONDUCT.md).

-- **Fixing typo**: Send a pull request directly
-- **Translating articles**: Send a pull request directly
+- You can send a pull request directly:
+  - Fixing typo
+  - Fixing bugs and styles
+  - Translating articles
-- **Writing new articles**: Suggest your idea by creating an issue before sending a pull request
+- Suggest your idea by creating an issue before sending a pull request:
+  - Writing new articles
+  - Change the structure of articles
+  - Modify the appearance
+  - ...etc

 ## License